benjaminbwright/kitchen-sink/README.md

 kitchen-sink
 ============

-A repository of nutritarian recipes in development
+A repository of nutritarian recipes in development.